zekaryas1/addis-software-task/README.md

 ## How to test the project
 ### Backend
-The Backedn uses docker thus it will be simple,
+The Backend uses docker thus it will be simple,
 - create .env file with a mongodb database connection string
 - <code>docker build . -t username/employee-back-end</code>
 - <code>docker run -p 8080:8080 -d username/employee-back-end</code>